rodrigovivi/linux/drm-intel.rst

 Resolving Conflicts when Rebuilding drm-tip
 ===========================================

-When you push patches with dim drm-tip always gets rebuild and this can sometimes fail, for example like this: ::
+When you push patches with dim drm-tip always gets rebuilt and this can sometimes fail, for example like this: ::

         Updating rerere cache and nightly.conf...
 Done.